 for their patience, something most adults wish they had more of.

-Goldens are loyal and kind so they are super kid friendly dogs.
-They do require quite a bit of exercise, but they love to play which is why they are one of the best dogs for kids and families.
+Goldens are loyal and kind so they are super kid-friendly dogs.
+They do require quite a bit of exercise, but they love to play which is why they are one of the best dogs for kids.
 They especially love to play retrieving games since that is in their nature.

 Your kids can tire out your Golden Retriever while it does the same for them.
 You’ll be happy at the end of the day when they all lie down to rest together at night.